Warlight by Michael Ondaatje — in search of the truth

 We never know more than the surface of any relationship after a certain stage, just as those layers of chalk, built from the efforts of infinitesimal creatures, work in almost limitless time.

 In particular his ability to convey character and atmosphere through sharply perceived images: Nathaniel’s night time trips through the waterways of the darkened city, his assignations with Agnes in grand mansions as greyhounds romp around the empty rooms.
-They are scenes that will longer long in my memory.
+They are scenes that will linger long in my memory.

 There is a poignancy too in this novel.